 We’re in the home stretch!

-This month’s Blackboard News includes information about Upcoming Important Dates, Support for Instructors, IDEAS Webinars, Blackboard in the Cloud, Requesting your Summer Blackboard course, Requesting your Summer Echo360 courses, Blackboard tip of the month, Planned Downtimes, and Blackboard help and resources.
+This month’s Moodle News includes information about Upcoming Important Dates, Moodle has a New Home, Support for Instructors, IDEAS Webinars, Requesting your Summer Moodle course, Requesting your Summer Echo360 courses, Moodle tip of the month, Planned Downtimes, and Moodle help and resources.

 Upcoming Important Dates